najmi9/blog-nextjs/blog/posts/weasyprint.md

 ---
-title: "How to use WeasyPrint in symfony 5 ?"
+title: How to use WeasyPrint in symfony 5?
-image: "/imgs/blog/weasyprint/cover.jpeg"
+image: /imgs/blog/weasyprint/cover.jpeg
 slug: weasyprint
 description: Example of using the process component of Symfony, using a python tool to generate the pdf from teh HTML
 ---